-6.2.1 Delivery to water treatment plant
+6.2.1 DELIVERY TO WATER TREATMENT PLANT

-Transportation should be in accordance with the provisions of the Carriage of Dangerous Goods by Road Regulations 2004 (S.I. no. 29 of 2004) and International Agreement on the Carriage of Dangerous Goods by Road (ADR) 2005 (or any subsequent amendments to these).
+The design and structural integrity of delivery vehicles and transportation of hydrofluosilicic acid to the water treatment plant should be in accordance with the provisions (including any subsequent amendments) of the European Communities Carriage of Dangerous Goods by Road and Use of Transportable Pressure Equipment Regulations 2011 (S.I. no. 349 of 2011) as amended by S.I. no. 238 of 2013.
+These regulations give effect to the European International Agreement concerning the International Carriage of Dangerous Goods by Road (ADR).
 There must be safe access for transfer of bulk quantities of hydrofluosilicic acid from the delivery vehicle to the water treatment plant bulk storage facility.
-In particular, this process should only take place in an area where any spillages can be contained and collected for safe and environmentally acceptable disposal e.g. in a bunded area.
+In the case of a small number of fluoridation plants where there are difficulties for access by articulated trucks, delivery may need to take place by rigid truck using industrial bulk containers (IBCs) suitable for hydrofluosilicic acid, UN1778 Class 8 Packing group II.
+In all cases, the coupling point between the tanker delivery hose and the bulk storage tank fill point must be in a bunded area so that any spillages can be contained and collected for safe and environmentally acceptable disposal.